iLVL-Key/FFXI/addons/Leaderboard/readme.md

 - In high lag situations (seen in Dynamis-Jeuno Divergance), very rarely a tell sent out to a player via Mog Kart Mode gets a "tell not received" error as if they are offline (when they are online) resulting in the player receiving an item without the tell to inform them of it.
 I have only seen this myself a total of twice ever, but something to be aware of.
 This isn't an issue with Leaderboard itself, just a case of lag eating a tell to another player.

 ### Version History

+**5.2.5**
+- Adjusted the getActor function to be more efficient.
+This function runs every time an action happens to determine if it was a player, or pet of a player, we are tracking and returns the appropriate data table.

 **5.2.4**
 - Fixed Sirens Hysteric Assault not counting towards Total Damage.